JCEB Government Agency Meetings

 Agency Q&A Sessions.
 Each spring, the JCEB submits questions and proposed answers from employee benefit practitioners to the various federal agencies responsible with regulation of employee benefit plans.
 Representatives from the JCEB then meet with officials from those agencies in Washington, DC to discuss the questions and proposed answers.
 The discussions reflect the unofficial, individual views of the government participants as of the time of the discussion, and do not necessarily represent agency policy.
 These reports are available to the public.
-In 2011 the JCEB met with the IRS / Treasury, DOL, EEOC, HHS, PBGC and SEC.
+In the past, the JCEB has met with the IRS / Treasury, DOL, EEOC, HHS, PBGC and SEC.

 Because of its status as a Liaison Member, the ACEBC is allowed to designate attendees at the Q&A Sessions.
 For some sessions the ACEBC is allowed only one representative, while for others the ACEBC may have the ability to designate more than one.
 Each year ACEBC members are contacted via the listserve to see whether they have an interest in attending and, to the extent sessions are oversubscribed, members are selected to attend.